tgruetzm/Owl-Sense/README.md

 ## Hardware Overview
   - **Buttons**
-    * Enable - enables or disables the recorder.
+    * On/Off - turns the recorder on or off.
 Hold the button until the record LED lights up, then release.
     * Wireless - turns on the wireless radio.
 Hold until the blue wireless LED lights up, then release.
+Wireless can only be turned on to configure devices when off or on standby.
+Configuration can not be done during an active recording.
     * Reset - a single press will reset the board.
 Do not reset when a recording is in progress.
 This may corrupt the memory card.
 The green standy LED will illuminate after the system loads.
   - **LED indicators**
     * No LED -  if no LED is illuminated the recorder is disabled.
 No recordings will take place.
     * Record - red LED, indicates that a recording is in progress.
 The LED blinks everytime a file write occurs.
 At a 48k sample rate it's one write/blink per second, at 12k it's one write/blink per 4 seconds, etc...
-    * Standy - green LED, indicates that the recorder is enable and is waiting for an active schedule.
+    * Standy - green LED, indicates that the recorder is on and is waiting for an active schedule.
     * Wireless - blue LED, solid indicates the wireless radio is powered.
 Blinking indicates an active connection.
-    * Error - red LED, blinking indicates an error.
+    * Error - yellow LED, blinking indicates an error.
 Recordings will not happen if there is an error condition.
 To see the exact error, use the Owl Sense app.
   - **Battery**
     * Only use protected 18650 cells from reputable manufacturers.
-Cell length must be 69-70mm.
+Cell length must be ~70mm.
     * Nevery use a battery if it shows any signs of damage or leakage.
     * End user is responsible for any damage or injury caused by misuse or mishandling lithium ion batteries and chargers.
     * Lithium batteries should always be stored individually and in a case or box that separates cells.
     * Lithium batteries may explode, burn, or cause a fire if misused or mishandled.
   - **Memory Card**
     * At this time only Samsung EVO Plus 64GB or 128GB cards are supported.
-Others will work, but there is not guarantee of compatability.
+Others will work, but there is no guarantee of compatability.
 Other cards may significantly reduce runtimes.
   - **Microphone**
     * Featuring Infineon's [IM73D122](https://www.infineon.com/cms/en/product/sensor/mems-microphones/mems-microphones-for-consumer/im73d122/) microphone
     * Ultra-low self-noise/ultra-high SNR 73dB(A)